Vidharshana06-web/Mern-Ecommerce-project/README.md

 ## 👩‍💻 Developed By

-**Vidharshana M**
+**Vidharshana D**
 B.E.
 CSE | Sri Shakthi Institute of Engineering and Technology
-Finalist - TNWIS Hackathon | Passionate Full Stack Developer
+Passionate Full Stack Developer

 ## 📬 Contact

 If you have any queries or feedback, feel free to reach out:

-- 📧 Email: vidharshanam@example.com
+- 📧 Email: vidharshanadevaraj06@example.com
 - 🔗 GitHub: [Vidharshana06-web](https://github.com/Vidharshana06-web)

 ## ⭐ Show Your Support